wearewondrous/views_block_overrides/README.md

 - use the ContextualFilter block settings option to override the contextual filters
   - by default you'll see a text field for entering the custom values
   - by adding `validation criteria` to the conextual filter you will see a select list using entity selection (based on the Validation option selected)

 ## Technical details

 ### Plugin type @BlockSettings

 Features supported by the plugin:

-- Auto display the new plugin implementations under the Views Allow settings
+- Auto displays the new plugin implementations under the Views Allow settings

 - Adds custom settings form on block instance, see
   - `Drupal\views_block_overrides\Plugin\BlockSettingsPluginInterface::blockSettings()`